Look back at last year and imagine you did not run any Retrospective. What would have been different?

-The term Retrospective (shortened to Retro) is very often associated with three questions: What went well, what didn’t go well, what would you do differently (*) on any action item.
+The term Retrospective (shortened to Retro) is very often associated with three questions: What went well, what didn’t go well, and what would you do differently (*) on any action item?
 Often the questions are phrased differently or a metaphor is introduced, but the bottom line is the same.

 This approach is easy to pick up but it requires the presence of psychological safety (PS).
 Lacking that will jeopardize even this very basic 3-question approach.